After failed coup attempt, many Bolivians rally behind president, though some are wary

 The influx of soldiers sent Bolivians into a frenzy, thronging ATMs, queuing outside gas stations and ransacking grocery stores.
 By one count, Bolivia has had more than 190 coup attempts and revolutions since its 1825 independence.

-Santa Cruz Gov. Luis Fernando Camacho, also detained for allegedly orchestrating a coup in 2019, demanded answers from Arce's government on Thursday.
+Even if proven false, the accusations of Arce's involvement stoked confusion and threatened more chaos.
+Santa Cruz Gov. Luis Fernando Camacho, also detained for allegedly orchestrating a coup in 2019, demanded answers.

 “Was it a media spectacle put on by the government itself, as General Zúñiga says?
 Was it just some military madness?
 Was it simply another example of lack of control?” he wrote on social media platform X.